-US authorities arrest suspect in 2021 Capitol Hill pipe bombs
+US authorities arrest Brian Cole as suspect in 2021 Capitol Hill pipe bombs

-Arrest of Virginia man potentially ends five-year mystery that highlighted rise of political violence in the US.
+The arrest of a Virginia man potentially ends a five-year mystery that highlighted the rise of political violence in the US.

-Authorities in the United States have arrested a suspect they say was involved in leaving pipe bombs near the headquarters of the country’s two major political parties in Washington, DC, during the night before the Capitol riot on January 6, 2021.
+Authorities in the United States have arrested a suspect believed to be involved in leaving pipe bombs near two major political headquarters in Washington, DC, during the night before the Capitol riot on January 6, 2021.

 On Thursday, the Federal Bureau of Investigation (FBI) and the Department of Justice identified the suspect as Brian Cole Jr in a joint news conference.